Functional Polymers and Nanocomposites

-Our research is focused on the structure and functionalities of polymer-based nanocomposites, which cover chemistry synthesis of nanoparticles and morphology control, interface characterisation, and manufacturing of polymer-based nanocomposites at large scale.
+Our research is focused on the structure and functionalities of polymer-based nanocomposites, which cover chemistry synthesis and morphology control, interface characterisation, and manufacturing of polymer-based nanocomposites at large scale.

 - Talk on 'self-healing dielectric elastomer actuators' at PPS2019 conference at University of Bradford, UK, 17-19 July 2019.